retrokid/retrokid.github.io/statusbartimer-pirvacy-policy.md

 5- It doesn't have any kind of 3rd party code. (e.g. open source libraries etc.)

-6- I guarantee that this policy will not be change.
+6- I guarantee that this policy will not change.

 [Back to main page](../index)